mynearwallet/my-near-wallet/packages/frontend/README.md

 Netlify
 ===
-To setup Netlify previews, you will need to add the following environment variables to your Netlify Deployment in UI:
+To setup Netlify preview, you will need to add the following environment variables to your Netlify Deployment in UI:
 ```
 NEAR_WALLET_ENV=development | testnet | mainnet
 SENTRY_ORG="sentry organization name (slug)"